-No, this isn’t a list of great places to buy gift cards ─ although you can buy them from these organizations.
-Rather, these are some of the big-name companies that suffered data breaches in 2018.
+No, this isn’t a list of potential companies to invest in or the best places to work (even though they might be.)
+Rather, these are some of the big-name companies that suffered data breaches in 2021.

 A “good chance” is the answer ─ if you incorporate the right security measures.